objectiv/objectiv-analytics/bach/docs/source/example-notebooks/product-analytics.rst

 Conversions
 -----------
-First we define a conversion event in the Objectiv DataFrame we created for aquisition analysis.
+First we define a conversion event in the Objectiv DataFrame we created for acquisition analysis.

 .. code-block:: python